Then the horror wasn't in the house... it was in his head.

 Warner Books reprint (with stepback), 1982

 We get some of Bloch's famous word play in that first line, as well as the "forbidden books" trope so popular in weird pulp fiction.
-Bloch wrote an unassuming little thriller that shows touches of real-life horror in places, and one that's as singularly important to the horror genre as anything by Lovecraft or Matheson or Levin.
+Bloch wrote an unassuming little thriller that shows touches of real-life horror in places, and one that's as singularly important to the horror genre - pre-King of course - as anything by Lovecraft or Matheson or Levin.
 That it's overshadowed by its unparalleled film adaptation is no inherent fault, and Psycho should still be read and savored today.
 See more paperback editions here.